On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Number representation and rounding schemes

-where $c$ is problem dependent and can be obtained based on Table 1 in \citep{linnainmaa1976taylor}.
-Note that Table 1 in \citep{linnainmaa1976taylor} is based on floating-point arithmetic; when fixed-point arithmetic is applied, only the coefficients in multiplication and division operations are relevant. \end{proof} \begin{remark} For instance, when $g(\bx)=x_1^2+x_1x_2$, based on the Taylor expansion and Table 1 in \citep{linnainmaa1976taylor}, the accumulated error can be expressed as $\sigma_g=2x_1 \sigma_{x_1}+x_2 \sigma_{x_1}+x_1 \sigma_{x_2}+\sigma_{x_1}^2 +\calo (u^3)$, where the constant in front of $\sigma_{x_1}^2$ is obtained from the $5$th row and column in Table 1 in \citep{linnainmaa1976taylor}.
-Therefore, using $\csr$, the expectation of the accumulated error is bounded by $\expt \,[\,\sigma_g\,]\le u^2$. \end{remark} Therefore, when using $\csr$ and $g(\bx) \ge c\,u^2$, we have that $\expt\,[\,\wt{g(\bx)}\,]$ has a non-opposite sign with respect to $g(\bx)$.
+where $c$ is problem-dependent and can be obtained based on Table 1 in \citep{linnainmaa1976taylor}.
+Note that Table 1 in \citep{linnainmaa1976taylor} is based on floating-point arithmetic; when fixed-point arithmetic is applied, only the coefficients in multiplication and division operations are relevant. \end{proof} \begin{example} \rm For instance, when $g(\wt{\bx})=\wt{x}_1^2+\wt{x}_1\wt{x}_2$, based on the Taylor expansion and Table 1 in \citep{linnainmaa1976taylor}, the accumulated error can be expressed as $\sigma_g=2\wt{x}_1 \sigma_{\wt{x}_1}+\wt{x}_2 \sigma_{\wt{x}_1}+\wt{x}_1 \sigma_{\wt{x}_2}+\sigma_{\wt{x}_1}^2 +\calo (u^3)$, where the constant in front of $\sigma_{\wt{x}_1}^2$ is obtained from the fifth row and column in Table 1 in \citep{linnainmaa1976taylor}.
+Therefore, using $\csr$, the expectation of the accumulated error is bounded by $\expt \,[\,\sigma_g\,]\le u^2$. \end{example} Therefore, when using $\csr$, we have that $\expt\,[\,\wt{g(\wt{\bx})}\,]$ has a non-opposite sign with respect to $g(\wt{\bx})$.
 However, this property cannot be guaranteed by $\srh$.
-In the next section, we analyze the influence of rounding errors on the convergence of GD under the PL condition for different rounding strategies on the basis of \refeq{eq:mono_allrounding} and \refprop{prop:exptf_csr}.
+In the next section, we analyze the influence of rounding errors on the convergence of GD under the PL condition for different rounding strategies on the basis of \cref{eq:mono_allrounding,prop:exptf_csr}.